 WHY I READ IT: We have five copies in our library due to the book being on the Panda Booklist in 2014, and the books were continually checked out by students without my booktalking the title.
 Clearly, they were recommending it to each other.
 I asked a couple of students about it, and they said it was really good and that I would like it.
 They were so right!

 REVIEW: If Voldemort and Lily Potter had a love child, that child would be like Nathan Byrn.

 I absolutely loved this book.
-It is a slow build-up and takes its time establishing character and worldbuilding.
+It is a slow build-up and takes its time establishing character and building the world.
 I also love the contrast of good versus evil and how they are not so clearly divided.
 I love the dichotomy of Nathan, who tries so hard to stay out of the trouble that always seems to find him.
-I love the muddied lines between good and evil and the fact that the line between them is drawn by the people with the power (not necessarily the “good” side).
+I love the muddied lines between good and evil and the fact that the line between them depends on who has the power (not necessarily the “good” side).

 I enjoyed the pacing, but it does take its time building up the story of Nathan.
 It starts out describing Nathan’s daily experiences in the cage, then backtracks to his childhood for a good 100 pages or so before returning to the cage.
 There’s lots of information about his past, his upbringing with his maternal grandmother, his three half-siblings, a white witch from school that he likes/loves, and eventually, returns to how he ended up in the cage.
 Without this hook at the beginning (where Nathan is in the cage), I think some readers might not make it to the good stuff that happens after the Council gets hold of him.
 I never really thought it was slow, but I can see where some might believe otherwise.